 Schools are a place for informed and open discussions.

 Learning about LGBTQ people will not “turn” students LGBTQ.
-What earning about LGBTQ people will do is:
+What learning about LGBTQ people will do is:

 - Give students the opportunity to understand LGBTQ people instead of learning about them through negative myths and stereotypes.